numbas/editor/docs/tutorials/create-exam.rst

 Creating an exam using existing questions
 #########################################

-On your home page, click on the :guilabel:`Questions` link under :guilabel:`Browse the public database`.
-You can use the options on the left to filter the results, or use the search box at the top of the page to search for content that you are interested in.
+On your home page, use the search box at the top of the page to search for content you are interested in.
+You can leave the search box blank to get all available questions.
+You can use the options on the left to filter the results.

 .. image:: screenshots/question_search.png
     :alt: The search box is highlighted at the top of the page.

-Once you have found a question that you are interested in, click on the :guilabel:`Preview` icon to try it out.
+Once you have found a question that you are interested in, click on the :guilabel:`Test run` icon to try it out.
 If you are happy with the question, click on the :guilabel:`basket` icon to add it to your *question basket*.

 .. image:: screenshots/question_search_basket.png